 Russia is putting pressure on India regarding the supply of fifth-generation Su-57E fighters, which could become an alternative to the French Dassault Rafale.
-Moscow promises technology transfer for the aircraft, full access to the source code, and integration of Indian weapons systems.
+Moscow promises the transfer of technologies for the aircraft, full access to the source code, and integration of Indian weapons systems.
 This is reported by IDRW.

 According to IDRW sources, Russian officials urged India to increase the volume of purchases.
 If the supply of 36-54 aircraft was previously discussed, now it is proposed to supply 126-144 Su-57E.